Amandecoe/alx_travel_app_0x02/README.md

 ### Listings

-Create, view, and manage travel listings.
+Create, view, and manage Travel listings.

 Each listing is owned by a registered user.